HERMITAGE SYKAMINEA

 Furnitures can be made specifically for your living space on request.
 For specifications on the shown furnitures send us an e-mail.

 Ceramics is another material used in the Hermitage.
-So far we have specialised in lamps.
+So far we have specialised in lamps and decorative objects.

-The design of the lamps is characterised by the handicraft process.
-The lamps are not designed in advance, but their shape is created during the production process.
+The design is characterised by the handicraft process.
+The ceramics are not designed in advance, but their shape is created during the production process.

-In the production of ceramic lamps, cracks are provoked, either in the modelling stage or during firing.
-A broken lamp is either glued during the working process, so that a visible crack remains, or the shards give rise to a new form of the lamp.
-The broken ceramics challenge us to think anew in the working process and in this way to create a new and unplanned form.
+In the production of ceramics, cracks are provoked, either in the modelling stage or during firing.
+A broken piece is either glued during the working process, so that a visible crack remains, or the shards give rise to a new form.
+The broken ceramics challenge to think anew in the working process and in this way to create a new and unplanned form.
 The crack that remains in the ceramic refers to this and at the same time to the transience of the object.

 Two years ago we started working with wool at the Hermitage.
 Since then, we have tried out a lot with the material and also thought about what the manufacturing of wool products could look like on the scale of a small business.
 Last autumn we launched our first collection of handmade felt trivets which is available for purchase.